15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Okarito Trig Lookout Walk

-You want to do this hike only on a clear day, because with the Okarito Trig Walk it’s all about the views, and not so much about the hike itself.
+You want to do this hike only on a clear day because it’s all about the views along the Okarito Trig Walk, not so much about the hike itself.
 With 200 meters incline you will have a gentle uphill along the trail that goes through forest and then leads you up to the platform with stunning 360 views.

-Okarito Trig Walk distance and duration: The 4 kilometer return walk can be completed in about 2 hours depending on how long you spend at the viewing area.
+Okarito Trig Walk distance and duration: The 4-kilometer return walk can be completed in about 2 hours depending on how long you spend at the viewing area.

 Callery Gorge Walk

 The Callery Gorge Walk reminds us a lot of the Hokitika Gorge Walk with its electric blue water.
 Surprisingly enough not many people know about this stunning walk in the centre of Franz Josef.
-It starts at the end of Cowen street and takes you through rainforest towards the Gorge where you’ll have stunning views of the silver gorge walls in contrast with the milky blue water of the river.
+It starts at the end of Cowen street and takes you through the rainforest towards the Gorge where you’ll have stunning views of the silver gorge walls in contrast with the milky blue water of the river.
 With only 4.8km return, the Callery Gorge walk is one of the stunning and easy walks in Franz Josef which can’t be missed on your itinerary!

 Callery Gorge Walk distance and duration: The 4.8 km return trail takes about 1 – 2 hours to complete.